Adiabatic Elimination in Relativistic Stochastic Mechanics: Elimination of Fast Variables in Equation of Motion

 where shorthand

 is introduced for notational convenience with $\varepsilon_{0}:=p(0)/m$ denoting the initial dimensionless momentum.
 Integrating directly from differential equation $\D x=p/m\D\tau$ yields the result

 Although we have obtained an exact solution in a fully relativistic covariant form, it does not directly provide effective information from the observer's perspective.
-In the absence of the stochastic force, the reparameterization reduces to a simple substitution $\D\tau=\gamma^{-1}\D t$, leading to the following equation in the observer's frame\footnote{Compared with Eq.~\eqref{langt}, the second term on the right-hand side of the force equation is omitted, as it originates from the additional stochastic force and therefore does not appear in the damped equation of motion.}
+In the absence of the stochastic force, the reparameterization reduces to a simple substitution $\D\tau=\gamma^{-1}\D t$, leading to the following equation in the observer's frame,

+Compared with Eq.~\eqref{langt}, the second term on the right-hand side of the force equation is omitted, as it originates from the additional stochastic force and therefore does not appear in the damped equation of motion.

 The solution to this system of equations is given by

 Formally, the momentum of relativistic damped motion may appear identical to that in the Newtonian framework.
 However, the variable $k(t)$ here denotes the spatial component of the particle's proper momentum vector, and does not directly correspond to the Newtonian spatial momentum.
 This distinction also explains why the displacement equation involves integrating $k(t)/E$ over time, rather than $k(t)/m$, as in Newtonian mechanics.